eldridgea/erised/README.md

 This is a project with the goal of blocking unwanted ads, trackers, etc across an entire operating system (web and apps).
 Currently focusing on Android since that's the only major OS with a native DNS-over-TLS implementation.

-This group of containers will accept incoming DNS-over-TLS (DoH) requests, pass them through the [Pi-hole](https://pi-hole.net/) blocker, and then pass them upstream to an encrypted DNS server.
+This group of containers will accept incoming DNS-over-TLS (DoT) requests, pass them through the [Pi-hole](https://pi-hole.net/) blocker, and then pass them upstream to an encrypted DNS server.

     Note:
     This currently deploys the Caddy container using a Caddy install using a Personal License.